composer/composer/doc/articles/handling-private-packages-with-satis.md

 you can deploy even if GitHub is down because your zip files are mirrored.

-Private Packagist is available as a hosted SaaS solution or as an on-premise self-hosted package, providing an easy interactive set up experience.
+Private Packagist is available as a hosted SaaS solution or as an on-premise self-hosted package, providing an interactive set up experience.

 Some of Private Packagist's revenue is used to pay for Composer and Packagist.org development and hosting so using it is a good way to support the maintenance of